Brian Austin Green Reportedly ‘All-In’ On A Relationship With Model Tina Louise

 The publication also noted that aside from Louise, Green had been seen out with reality star Courtney Stodden.
 She even shared a steamy video of the two in a hot tub to her Instagram page.

 As for his estranged wife, she has also moved on with singer Machine Gun Kelly.
-The two collaborated on a music video for his song “Bloody Valentine” and have been photographed kissing.
+The two collaborated on a music video for his song “Bloody Valentine” and were photographed kissing.

-Fox and Green share three children, Noah, 7, Bodhi, 6, and Journey, 3.
+Fox and Green share three children: Noah, 7, Bodhi, 6, and Journey, 3.

 The latest Hollywood Life article is a stark contrast to a previous report indicating Green was “struggling” in the wake of his split from Fox.